Jeff Sessions Just Put An Army General In Charge Of The Federal Prison System

 Inch was previously responsible for detainee operations in Kabul, Afghanistan.

 Thomas Kane, who had been at BOP since 1977, has been the acting director of the bureau since January 2016.
-BOP’s website still lists him as acting director of the agency, and representatives of the agency did not immediately respond to a request for comment on his future.

-Note: This article has been updated with details about Kane’s future with the BOP.
+A BOP spokesperson told HuffPost that Kane will remain acting director until Inch formally joins the agency, and that Kane has not indicated his plans once Inch takes over.